DanielTrybe/DanielTrybe/README.md

 - 👨🏽‍💻 I’m currently a student at <a href="https://www.linkedin.com/school/betrybe">Trybe</a>
 - 🌱 I’m working in become a FullStack developer.
-- 🤔 My interests are with learn new programing langagues and pratice my hard and soft skills.
+- 🤔 My interests are with learn new programing languages and pratice my hard and soft skills.
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 Please email via daniel.roberto1991@hotmail.com to me.